 - Clearly mark where you planted seeds and seedlings.
 Sprouts that have a uniform look and placement are most likely seed that you planted, sprouts that stand out are probably weeds. - Note the shape, color and size of the leaves.
 Look up a picture of the plant you are trying to grow. - Getting familiar with common weeds, taking pictures and keeping a journal is a great way to keep track of friend or foe.
-You can also use online resources and plant identification apps, such as Google Lens, Apple camera's Visual Lookup option, or Picture This, along with the chart provided.
+You can also use online resources and plant identification apps, such as Picture This or iNaturalist along with the chart below.